soanvig/mm-jsr/README.md

 ### Grid

 Grid is a ruler placed beneath/over rail, which indicates values on the rail.

+It is created through two gradients: `background-image: linear-gradient(...), linear-gradient(...);`.
+The first one gradient is the *primary* markers set, the second one: *secondary* markers set.
+This way you can style those gradients by styling `background`.
+In example, to make secondary markers smaller than primary ones set: `background-size: 100% 100%, 100% 50%;` - secondary markers are now 50% height of primary markers.

 It has few options to set via `grid` parameter:

+-  `enabled` - defaults to false.
+If you want grid to be displayed, set it to `true`.
--  `step` -  every which (percent) of value, the grid marker (usually a vertical line) should be placed. `step: 0.05` means, that marker should be placed every 5% of range width, giving 20 markers.
+-  `step` -  every which (percent) of value, the grid marker (vertical line) should be placed. `step: 0.05` means, that marker should be placed every 5% of range width, giving 20 markers.
--  `bigStepNth` - describes, every which marker should be the bigger one.
-It basically only applies `jsr_grid_marker--big` CSS class.
-Setting it to `bigStepNth: 5` means, that every 5th marker (starting from first) will be big.
-It is advisible, that `100 / bigStepNth` gives integer, not float number.
+-  `primaryStepNth` - describes, every which marker should be the 'primary' one.
+Setting it to `primaryStepNth: 5` means, that every 5th marker (starting from first) will be primary.
+It is advisible, that `100 / primaryStepNth` gives integer, not float number.
--  `disabled` - default to false.
-If you don't want grid to be displayed, set it to `true`.
+- `color` - this value contains two properties: `color.primary` (primary markers) and `color.secondary` (secondary markers).
+They can be set seperately.
+If one is not set, JSR tries to retrieve its color from `.jsr-grid` CSS `color` attribute.
+If it is not defined either, it uses default value, which is `#999`.

 Example: